realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 ## Choose an appropriate format

 No matter what layout or template you choose for your resume, there are several things you should keep in mind

+The design of your resume should be simple and easy to understand for both human and artificial intelligence readers.
+You don’t want your resume to be discarded before a real person has a chance to read it!